Is There Trouble In 'Southern Charm' Paradise?

-An insider has revealed that Ravenel is “gearing up to pull the plug” on the relationship that started at the beginning of Southern Charm season 5 but became strained as the season unfolded, mainly due to issues of control and outbursts aimed toward his ex and her friends.
+An insider has revealed that Ravenel is “gearing up to pull the plug” on the relationship that started at the beginning of Southern Charm Season 5 but became strained as the season unfolded, mainly due to issues of control and outbursts aimed toward his ex and her friends.

 “The romance between Ashley and Thomas is over.”